 Ripley’s Believe It or Not!
 Odditorium is another one of the very best Gatlinburg museums.
 Located right on The Strip, this quirky museum is dedicated to everything and anything that is weird and wonderful, such as shrunken heads, a life-size ostrich skeleton, and head-scratching visual illusions.
-The Odditorium recently underwent a massive renovation, so even if you’ve visited the museum before, you’ll find that there are plenty of new things to see!
+The Odditorium underwent a massive renovation in 2018, so even if you’ve visited the museum before, you’ll find that there are plenty of new things to see!

 4. Titanic Museum Attraction

 The Titanic Museum Attraction is hard to miss when you’re driving down the Pigeon Forge Parkway because the outside of the building looks like a giant ship!
 When you come aboard, you’ll find over 400 artifacts from the actual RMS Titanic and full-scale re-creations of rooms on the famous ocean liner.
-The Titanic Museum also features a number of interactive exhibits, including a steerable Captain’s wheel, an “iceberg” that you can reach out and touch, and an engine room where you can “shovel coal.”
+This Pigeon Forge museum also features a number of interactive exhibits, including a steerable Captain’s wheel, an “iceberg” that you can reach out and touch, and an engine room where you can “shovel coal.”